mainmatter/mainmatter.com/src/posts/2023-12-07-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 tagline: |
   <p>
    You want to kick off your first Rust project.
 How do you make it a success?
-   Here is a playbook for building your first Rust team and, if all goes well, scaling it up."
+   Here is a playbook for building your first Rust team and, if all goes well, scaling it up.
   </p>

 # og: